milkshake8/alx-low_level_programming/README.md

-This repositiry is for some low programming exercises
+This repository is for some low programming exercise.